 - We will place a small IV catheter into a vein in your arm or hand.
 We will inject a small dose of the tracer into the IV. - You will either sit or lie in a reclining chair.
-The technologist will bring a camera close to your chest to take pictures of your heart. - We will then inject adenosine into your IV.
+The technologist will bring a camera close to your chest to take pictures of your heart.

+- You will then be moved to another exam room, where we will inject adenosine into your IV.
 This is called an infusion.
 It will take 4 or 5 minutes.
 During the infusion, we will inject another dose of the tracer through the same IV. - We will closely watch your blood pressure, heart rhythm, and heart rate during and after the infusion. - We may ask you to walk on a treadmill while the adenosine is being given.
 You can walk at whatever speed you want.
 Or, you can stay seated in the recliner. - We then need to wait about 30 minutes before we can take the next set of pictures.
 During this time, we would like you to have a snack, so please bring something with you to eat.
 You may also have caffeine at this time. - After about a half hour, we will take a second set of pictures.